- Boracay now becomes a template of what a tourist destination should be.

 If there’s a will, everything can be done, indeed!
 The Boracay Island closure was a painful experience.
 But it has now become a template for other tourist destinations in the Philippines (and I think for other destinations in the world, too!) that it pays to be mindful of Nature.

 And oh!
 Don’t forget to bring your camera when you visit Boracay Island.
-If you don’t have one yet and want a reliable unit to document your vacation activities well, we recommend the Nikon Digital.
+If you don’t have one yet and want a reliable unit to document your vacation activities well, I recommend the Nikon COOLPIX B500 Digital Camera.
+I’m a happy user of this model.